Dynamic Catalog

 ]

-}If the response is malformed or your endpoint returns error code (such as 400) Stash webshop will display an configurable error message to the player.
+}If the response is malformed or your endpoint returns an error code (such as 400), Stash Webshop displays a configurable error message to the player.

 Data structure

-This is a base payload structure, you can define the shop's whole layout using rows and assing specific offers to each row.
-If any game-specific metadata needs to be passed you can leverage attributes field for each item.
-This object have no set structure and you can pass as much custom medata as needed to be displayed on your webshop.
+This is the base payload structure.
+You can define the shop layout using rows and assign specific offers to each row.
+If you need to pass game-specific metadata, you can use the attributes field on each item.
+This object has no fixed structure, and you can include as much custom metadata as needed.

-Stash can also completly customize this payload structure on client-basis using our custom adapters, please contact us for more details.
+Stash can also customize this payload structure on a per-client basis using custom adapters.
+Contact us for more details.

 Root Object